Magnus530/Engine/README.md

 # Engine
 A Game Engine created as part of the 2SPIM131 course.

-To access file, create a new folder, and write in cmd for the specific folder, and write with git command:
+To access files or create a new folder, locate the specific file in cmd, and write with git command:
  ```
 git clone --recursive https://github.com/Magnus530/Engine
 ```